 If you are physically taking care of your computer, at this point, the main thing that will drastically have an impact on your MacBook Air’s health is a malware attack.
 To avoid this, only visit trusted websites, only open trusted links in emails or texts, and simply be careful with your internet surfing.

-A good app for keeping your MacBook Air running smoothly for the long run and keeping out harmful malware is CleanMyMac X. This app will give you dozens of options for maintaining your Mac, clearing up storage space, fixing bugs, and removing malware.
+A good app for keeping your MacBook Air running smoothly in the long run and keeping out harmful malware is CleanMyMac X. This app will give you dozens of options for maintaining your Mac, clearing up storage space, fixing bugs, and removing malware.

 Perhaps the most helpful feature is the tray icon, which shows you a real-time view of what is going on in your system.
 Using this, you can run a malware scan at any time, and get notifications if anything is out of line on your MacBook Air.